jmaasch/pennR/README.md

 [11] "Red 3"          "Red 5"          "Red 8"
 ```

-To use a palette, pass the desired palette name as a string to one of the following functions:
+To use a palette, pass the desired palette name as a string to `penn()`:

 ```R
 my_palette <- penn("Blue 5")